 The Open University is committed to maintaining standards of professional conduct in all research activities.
 Central to the principles that guide research is that it must be conducted in accordance with the highest contemporary ethics standards.

-Guidance on areas which may be related to your research, e.g. Data protection and obtaining participants consent, can be found in the Frequently Asked Questions section.
-Also, sample documents and templates (see FAQ number 15), which can be utilised and adapted for research projects.
-OU researchers should be aware of Open University policies available via the Research plan and policies webpage and also listed below:
+Guidance on areas which may be related to your research, e.g. Data protection and obtaining participants' consent, can be found on the Frequently Asked Questions webpage with sample documents and templates which can be utilised and adapted.
+OU researchers should be aware of Open University policies available via the Research plan and policies webpage, also listed below: